yee-kevin/deep-learning/README.md

 #### 2. HW2 [Code] - Part 1 (Broadcasting), Part 2 (k-means)
 Part 1 (Broadcasting) -  Comparing time measurements using double for-loops, numpy broadcasting and pytorch cpu
 Part 2 (k-means) - Creating a pytorch k-means algorithm

+#### 3. HW3 [Code] - Part 1 (SGD for logistic regression in Pytorch), Part 2 (Fully connected neural net in Pytorch)
+Part 1 (SGD for logistic regression in Pytorch) - Implement SGD for logistic regression using a self generated dataset.
+Part 2 (Fully connected neural net in Pytorch) - Implement a neural network using the FashionMNIST dataset.